Canongate Kirk News

 Welcome to our News page.

 We currently hold one weekly service beginning at 10.30am every Sunday morning, and a monthly united evening service at 7pm on the last Sunday of each month.
 Visitors are always welcome at any of our services.
 Please be aware that the church is situated within the City Council’s designated Low Emission Zone.
 Regular parking restrictions are in force between 12.30pm and 6.30pm on Sundays, and we are conveniently placed for the 35 bus route.
 The morning service is livestreamed and available on this homepage.
+And why not follow us on Facebook and Instagram!

 Read the latest edition of our MONTHLY NEWSLETTER.
 Paper copies can be sent out on request.